smullei/Mobile-Money-Financial-Inclusion/README.md

 # Professional Certificate In Applied Data Science

-## Capstone Project: Predicting The Level Of Financial Inclusion Of Mobile Customers
+## Capstone Project: Predicting The Level Of Financial Inclusion Of Mobile Subscribers

 ### By: Silla Mullei